vsivsi/meteor-defender/README.md

 I'm going to be unabashedly opinionated and just say that packages that do this are EVIL.

-It is a terrible programming practice in one's own code, and a ***Very Bad Thing*** to silently do to some else's application.
+It is a terrible programming practice in one's own code, and a ***Very Bad Thing*** to silently do to someone else's application.
 I'm not going to name names, but if you use this package, you may find out soon enough which packages I'm talking about.

 As a package developer myself, this practice makes the system difficult to reason about,